NeoGranular/lanyon/_posts/2017-01-06-martial-god-chapter-01-70.md

 With his strength, not to mention a few hours without food and water, he would be fine even if he didn't eat or drink anything for several days.

 Tai Cang county consisted quite a few high mountain ranges.
-In the true sense, these mountains didn't stand too high, but still, the entire county town lay in between a stretch of mountain ranges extending from far east and going endlessly towards west, which resulted in its terrain being complex and roads craggy.
+In the true sense of word, these mountains didn't stand too high, but still, the entire county town lay in between a stretch of mountain ranges extending from far east and going endlessly towards west, which resulted in its terrain being complex and roads craggy.
 The number of high-quality official roads amounted to a pitiful figure, which was also the primary cause of Tai Cang county lagging far behind other areas.

 However, to He Yiming, walking on the mountainous trails or walking on the spacious roads of the continent didn’t seem much different.